sorjjoon/Scotland-Yard-Ai/README.md

     - **Increment time**
       - After **Rounds between updates**, how much move process time is incremented.
 No impact if "No variation" is selected for vary time

 Diffrent constants to customize the gameplay can be found in [/src/utils/constants.ts](/src/utils/constants.ts).
-Most have minimal impact (and therefor not implemented in the gui), with the expection of the number of detectives used.
+Most have minimal impact (and therefore not implemented in the gui), with the expection of the number of detectives used.

 - After any modifications you will need to run compile and start again
 - If you intend to modify the constants a lot, instead of 'npm run compile', use 'npm run watch' and 'npm run pack' for compiling, and 'npm run demon' to start the server